mislav/blog/_posts/2014-02-07-hidden-documentation.md

 title: "Every line of code is always documented"
 description: >
   It might not be expressed with code comments, but every line of code comes with documentation.
-It's just not immediately visible
+It's just not immediately visible.
 layout: post
 ---

 Every line of code comes with a hidden piece of documentation.
-It's just not immediately visible.

 Whoever wrote line 4 of the following code snippet decided to access the `clientLeft` property of a DOM node for some reason, but do nothing with the